 This post may contain affiliate links.

-Do your preschoolers struggle to understand the logical order of thing around them?
+Do your preschoolers struggle to understand the logical order of things around them?

 In order to understand that events occur in a natural order, young minds need to have a good grasp of sequencing.
 Sequencing is the understanding of the order in which related events, movements, or things follow each other.